 Thus, they tabled a resolution on the recommendation.

 Next year, Houenou said the CRC must adopt regulations that detail delivery, wholesale, and distribution licenses.

 They would also like to update the medical cannabis regulations to mirror the adult-use regulations.

 Some patient advocates are unhappy that certain provisions of the Jake Honig Act of 2019 that expanded the medical cannabis program like home delivery, have yet to begin.

-Barker objected to the meeting schedule for 2022, which were largely scheduled for 1 pm.
+Barker objected to the meeting schedule for 2022.
+The NJ CRC had largely scheduled them for 1 pm.

-“I believe that evening times should be established, and interested parties can’t make meetings at 1 pm.
+“Evening times should be established.
+Interested parties can’t make meetings at 1 pm.
 Nay,” he said.

 Thus the CRC’s 2022 meeting schedule passed 4-1.